plepe/ogd-wikimedia-osm-checker/Dataset.md

   }

-  // format the details of an item (may return either an HTML string or a DOM structure)
+  // format the details of an item (may return either an HTML string or a DOM structure) showFormat (item) {
-  // [optional] for the createGeoLink to work, you have to include "const createGeoLink = require('../createGeoLink')" at the start of the file showFormat (item) {
     return '<h2>Example</h2><ul>' +
       '<li>Title: ' + escHTML(item.TITLE) + '</li>' +